cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 And, for now we are ignoring the additional complexity that is also inherent in trying to implement this in a scalable and reliable way ([as many have ](https://medium.com/compass-true-north/go-service-to-convert-web-pages-to-pdf-using-headless-chrome-5fd9ffbae1af)).
-Now, if the use-case is speficially to convert Html to Pdf for storage or snapshots to meet regulatory or compliance requirements then this may be exactly what is needed, but that is an edge use case and should not be conflated with rendering quality print outputs.
+Now, if the use-case is speficially to convert Html to PDF for storage or snapshots to meet regulatory or compliance requirements then this may be exactly what is needed, but that is an edge use case and should not be conflated with rendering quality print outputs.